Differential invariants of generic parabolic Monge-Ampere equations: Geometry of Lagrangian distributions

 \begin{proposition} A generic Lagrangian distribution $\mathcal{D}$ is completely determined by its directing distribution $\mathcal{R}$.
 It is no longer so for a special distribution and in this case $\mathcal{R}$ is the characteristic distribution of $\mathcal{D}_{(1)}$. \end{proposition}

 In this paper we shall concentrate on generic PMA equations with a special attention to the equivalence problem.
 In view of Proposition \ref{generic-MA} this problem takes part of the equivalence problem for 1-dimensional subdistributions of $\mathcal{C}$.
-To localize this part a criterion allowing to distinguish directing distributions of generic PMA equations from other $1$-dimensional subdistributions of $\mathcal{C}$.
-The introduced below notion of the \emph{type} of a $1$-dimensional subdistribution of $\mathcal{C}$ gives such a criterion.
+By this reason we need a criterion which distinguishes directing distributions of generic PMA equations from other $1$-dimensional subdistributions of $\mathcal{C}$.
+The notion of \emph{type} of a $1$-dimensional subdistribution of $\mathcal{C}$, introduced below, solves this problem.

 Fix a 1-dimensional distribution $\mathcal{S}\subset\mathcal{C}$ and put

 In the following lemma we list without a proof some obvious properties of $\mathcal{S}_{r}$.

 \begin{lemma} \rule{0.34in}{0in}